pandas-dev/pandas/web/pandas/getting_started.md

 # Getting started

-## Try it online
+## Try it in your browser

-You can try `pandas` online with the following interactive shell without installing anything on your computer.
+You can try `pandas` in your browser with the following interactive shell without installing anything on your computer.

 For example you can use the following code snippet to interact with the `iris`